 To assist with resolution the Buyer might want to provide instructions on what is the correct data.

 In the following example an invoice is rejected using the status code RE.
 The reason code for this rejection is LEG indicating that the invoice does not fulfill legal requirments and in text it is stated that the VAT reference is not found.
-For information it is stated that the element tir10-032 in the Invoice, which according to the invoice specification is the Buyers VAT number, should have the value EU123456789.
+For information it is stated that the element BT-48 in the Invoice, which according to the invoice specification is the Buyers VAT number, should have the value EU123456789.

 Further clarification states that the Buyer expects the Seller to issue a Credit Note that fully cancels the rejected Invoice and to issue a new Invoice with corrected information.